tunaphish/reaper/wiki/Misc Reaper Content Ideas.md

 	- [ ] Mostly front and backloaded.
 Revelations should clue you in on the nature of what you are experiencing.

+- Divine trauma.
+My only regret is I couldn’t help more people.
+- Throughout the game.
+Can you quit with the sharingan.
+It’s creeping me out.
+The reveal that you guys are going back in time and watching yourselves